 While coconut flour is dense in protein, fiber, fat, and many micronutrients, it is also rich in salicylates.
 Salicylates are naturally occurring chemicals in many wholesome foods like strawberries, citrus, and coconut.

 Coconut flour can also be gritty, and it can give everything that you bake a slight, but distinct coconut-like flavor.
 While this can be a pleasant experience where that flavor is desired, as in a coconut cake or muffin, in some recipes that flavor is undesirable.
-Mix it with other alternative flours for better and more balanced flavor.
+Mix it with other alternative flours for a better and more balanced flavor.